 Bill Sponsored by Downey, Lampitt, Schaer, Houghtaling, Benson, Singleton, Muoio & DeAngelo

-Legislation sponsored by Assembly Democrats Joann Downey, Pamela Lampitt, Gary Schaer, Eric Houghtaling, Dan Benson, Troy Singleton, Elizabeth Maher Muoio and Wayne DeAngelo to promote equal pay for women received final legislative approval from the Senate on Monday.
+(TRENTON) - Legislation sponsored by Assembly Democrats Joann Downey, Pamela Lampitt, Gary Schaer, Eric Houghtaling, Dan Benson, Troy Singleton, Elizabeth Maher Muoio and Wayne DeAngelo to promote equal pay for women was approved Monday by the full Assembly.

 Currently, in the United States, women earn approximately 21 percent less than men.
 In 2015, female full-time workers made only 80 cents for every dollar earned by men, a gender wage gap of 20 percent.
 The gap between men's and women's wages remains even when taking into account factors such as career choice, experience and education.
 One study found that a decade after graduation, women earned 12 percent less than men after accounting for all other factors that could affect pay.

 "In an ideal world, your gender would not influence how much you earn at work.
 But that's not the world we live in," said Downey (D-Monmouth).
 "This provides a means of narrowing the wage gap by making it less likely for employers to unintentionally perpetuate the gap by basing salary offers for new hires on their previous salary, which has a disproportionate impact on female hires."